 This meant we’d often send each other email communications and not hear back until the next time we were working which could be 24 hours or more in our timezone.

-One way to solve this problem, is to work with a project management system, like Asana or Trello, that will keep the communication going between both of you.
 Simply leave instructions, notes, and links to documents you’re working on together.
 That way you’ll each know where each other left off the last time you worked on the project.

 7. Make international clients worth it